 Dog Poop Bags

->

-> Cleaning up after your dog, as discussed previously, is incredibly important.
-Keep biodegradable dog poop bags with you while on the trail to make packing poop out of the woods an easier affair.
+Cleaning up after your dog, as discussed previously, is incredibly important.
+Keep dog poop bags with you while on the trail to make packing poop out of the woods an easier affair.
 To make sure you have easy access to them, you can even keep a bag holder on your leash!
 It’s easy to clean up after your dog on the trail.

->

-> Hit the Trail!
+Hit the Trail!

 Hiking with your dog is a rewarding experience for both you and your four-legged friend.
 It’s an opportunity for bonding, as well as letting your dog get exercise, both physical and mental.
 Getting your dog outside and into nature is incredibly enriching for them.
 It allows them to tap into some of their more primitive instincts and exposes them to so many new smells and experiences.

 When heading out with your pup, remember to follow trail etiquette and be considerate of others on the trail.
 Also, always pack out your dog poop!
 It keeps the ecosystem healthy, allowing everyone to enjoy nature for years to come.

 Grab your leash and your harness and hit the trail with your four-legged friend!
 You’ll both have a great time.

 Hiking With Your Dog: Tips For Hitting The Trail In A Safe And Fun Way | American Kennel Club

 Trail Etiquette and Safety Tips for Hiking With Your Dog | Pet MD